Miltos-90/Budget-Travelling/README.md

     5    Athens  07/25/2019  08/01/2019              Hotel Grand Hyatt Athens      5  Booking.com    734

 Beautiful.
-We could also implement additional constraints, like no. stars on each hotel, or flight arrival times etc. (I don't like the flight from Milan to Athens, arriving at 9 pm), but it should be fairly easy to implement those...
+We could also implement additional constraints, like no. stars on each hotel, or flight arrival times etc.